ROBrownsmith/functionsForPharmacyTeams/README.md

 https://hl7.org/fhir/STU3/dosage.html

 This interprets/parses the dose instruction string and returns the concepts as structured data.
 The Route, Site, and asNeededCodeableConcept properties are not fully implemented because they contain over 1000 possible snomed codes.
 It may need an API call in order to implement properly.
+Could possibly be useful to create data to train an AI.

 <ins> Class Method(s): </ins>